mosi-arch/research/Mathematics/08-new-calender-algorithm.md

 Our weeks have 9 days, so we can use custom days for this system, or use the old system.
 At all this is just an example.

-The calendar shows 5 weeks, but in a full year, there would be approximately 46 weeks in this system (depending on leap years and any adjustments made to keep the system synchronized with the Gregorian calendar).
+The calendar shows 5 weeks, but in a full year, there would be approximately 40 weeks (46 in 7 days but itterate in 9) in this system (depending on leap years and any adjustments made to keep the system synchronized with the Gregorian calendar).

 ---

 ### Calculate the calender:

-In a 9-day week system, a year would have approximately 46 weeks and 1 day (or 2 days in a leap year).
+In a 9-day week system, a year would have approximately 40 weeks (46 in 7 days but itterate in 9) and 1 day (or 2 days in a leap year).

 To calculate this, we can use the following formula: